bsu-cs315/P1-Projectile-Launch/README.md

  - [x] A-2: There is a visual indicator showing the angle at which the projectile will fire.
  - [x] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.

- In it's current state the project deserves and A.
+ In it's current state the project deserves an A.

 ## Third-Party Assets
 All images used are from the Physics Assets Pack from Kenney.nl.